-Police and Crime Commissioners (Commissioners) are designated as Local Authority for accounting purposes.
-As such Commissioners are required to annually review the Governance procedures in place for the Office of the Police and Crime Commissioner and the Group.
+Police and Crime Commissioners are designated as Local Authorities for accounting purposes.
+As such they are required to annually review the Governance procedures in place for the Office of the Police and Crime Commissioner and the Group.

 The preparation and production of the Annual Governance Statement is in accordance with the CIPFA/SoLACE Delivering Good Governance in Local Government Framework (2016) (the Framework).
-The Framework requires Commissioners to be responsible for ensuring that:
+This Framework requires Commissioners to be responsible for ensuring that: